 It’s important to note that lungs contain millions of air-filled alveoli, and these pockets of air scatter ultrasound waves in random directions.
 It doesn’t travel in a straight line and it’s difficult to know which path the ultrasound pulse will take, which makes imaging very difficult.

 That said, Muller said ultrasound is a great imaging technology because it’s non-evasive, non-ionizing and great for monitoring a patient’s response overtime.
 You can repeat ultrasound assessments multiple times without exposing patients to dangerous radiation, so it’s ideal for monitoring chronic conditions.
 You can also use ultra sound to observe dynamic phenomena in real time to guide surgery.
-Ultrasound is also relatively inexpensive and widely available, so any imaging innovation has the potential to affect millions of patients—even in rural areas and developing countries.
+Ultrasound is also relatively inexpensive and widely available, so any Medical Imaging Devices innovation has the potential to affect millions of patients—even in rural areas and developing countries.

 Because of COVID-19, there’s more interest in finding ways to perform quick, easy assessments of lungs.
 And with thousands of people presenting with COVI0-related pneumonia, CT scanning isn’t an ideal option.